movidius/ncappzoo/networks/inception_v2/README.md

 2. <a href="https://software.intel.com/en-us/openvino-toolkit" target="_blank">Intel OpenVINO 2019 R2 Toolkit</a>
 3. <a href="https://github.com/tensorflow/tensorflow" target="_blank">TensorFlow source repo</a>
 4. <a href="https://github.com/tensorflow/models" target="_blank">TensorFlow models repo</a>

+## Model Information
+### Inputs
+ - name: 'input', shape: [1x3x224x224], Expected color order is BGR.
+Original model expects RGB, but IR is compiled with the --reverse_input_channels option to convert the IR to expect the BGR color order.
+### Outputs
+ - name: 'prob', shape: [1, 1001] - Output indexes represent each class probability.
+This model includes the background class but it is not used in this sample.

 ## Running this Example
 You can run the sample with the command: